facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Steps

 The `steps` method creates a list of discrete colors.
-Like mixing, it is also built on the [`interplate`](#interpolating). steps.
+Like mixing, it is also built on [`interpolate`](#interpolating).
 The steps to take between the two colors can be configured with the three options, `steps` (minimum number of steps), `max_steps`, and `max_delta` (max allowable delta E distance between steps).
 The default delta E method is delta E 76, which is a simple euclidean distancing in the Lab color space.

-In this example we we specify the color `#!color-fit color(display-p3 0 1 0)` and interpolate steps between `#!color red`.
+In this example, we we specify the color `#!color-fit color(display-p3 0 1 0)` and interpolate steps between `#!color red`.
 The result gives us an array of colors (color previews are fit to the sRGB gamut):
 `#!color-steps
 result = list(Color("display-p3", [0, 1, 0]).steps("red", space="lch", out_space="srgb", max_delta=20, steps=10))